wzit/XMiLog/ReadMe.txt

 Usage
 =====
 This library is made for use by software developers.
-This software has been developed under the Microsoft Visual C++ .NET 2003 environment.
-A complete solution for this environment is provided, including projects settings for building the library and a test program.
+This software has been developed under :
-The library can be easily ported to other platforms.
-Only a few non-ANSI time management routines need to be modified.
-However, no such port has yet been done and no makefile is provided.
+* Microsoft Visual Studio 2005 for the Windows version (developed and tested under Windows XP)
+* Xcode 2.2.1 for the Mac OS X version (developed and tested under Mac OS X 10.4, a.k.a Tiger)
+Project files for those two development environments are provided.
+No Linux port is available so far.
+Porting would be easy, only the time management routine are platform-dependant.
+The platform-dependant code has been isolated in a private implementation (pimpl) for the time management class XMiTime.

 Documentation
 =============